 Examples of funds that restrict investment in harmful industries

-The two largest nuclear weapons investors, Lothian and Strathclyde pension funds, both maintain that fiduciary duty prevents them from divesting from companies for ethical reasons would conflict with their fiduciary duty.
-However, Scottish Borders Council and Tayside pension funds have adopted broader definitions of fiduciary duty that are more in line with the advice of the Scottish local government pension scheme’s advisory board (see above).
+Scotland’s two largest local authority nuclear weapons investors, Lothian and Strathclyde pension funds, both maintain that divesting from companies for ethical reasons would conflict with their fiduciary duty.
+However, Scottish Borders Council and Tayside pension funds have adopted interpretations of fiduciary duty that are more in line with the advice of the Scottish local government pension scheme’s advisory board (see above).

 “Fiduciary duty goes beyond simply enhancing long term returns, and in order to act prudently in the best interest of the scheme members, trustees should consider the impact of their investment decisions on risks such as climate change and other ESG related issues that can have an impact on sustainability and the value of the assets of the Fund over the long term.”

 Tayside Pension fund’s policy on Environmental, Social and Corporate Governance uses language from the advisory board’s letter (cited above), stating that the fund should “exercise their fiduciary duty to guard against extremes or selective interpretation of the legal principles which might unduly restrict the consideration of ESG and other wider factors”.

 Both Tayside and Scottish Borders have policies which restrict investment in certain harmful industries (see sections 3.3 and 3.8) and there are examples of councils pursuing divestment strategies in England.
 In 2016, Waltham Forest became the first local authority to announce that it would divest its £735 million pension fund from fossil fuels.
 This was followed by a similar commitment from Southwark Council.